Slite Alternative for Small Businesses | Context Link | Context Link

 Does Context Link have an 'Ask' feature like Slite?

 Yes.
 Alongside the primary "get context on [topic]" workflow, Context Link has an Ask Question skill invoked as `/ask-question [question]` or natural language ("ask Context Link what …").
 It runs the same semantic retrieval across your connected sources, then a small fast LLM composes one grounded paragraph with numbered citations back to the exact snippets used.
 The difference: instead of logging into another app to ask, you invoke it from inside the AI you already use: ChatGPT, Claude, Gemini, or any MCP-aware agent.
-Ask Question is a Pro feature and counts toward the monthly LLM allowance (1,000 requests/month, shared across LLM-powered features).
+Ask Question is a Pro feature and counts toward the monthly LLM allowance (2,000 requests/month on Pro, shared across LLM-powered features).

 Summary